boutiques/boutiques/README.md

 provides an access point to all of the tools wrapped within Boutiques and has some `--help` text to keep you moving forward if you feel like you're getting stuck.
 Let's consider a few common use-cases...

+### Search For Tools

+Perhaps someone has already described the tool you are looking for and you could reuse their work.
+For instance, if you are looking for a tool from the FSL suite, try:

+$ bosh search fsl

+Search returns a list of identifiers for tools matching your query.
+You can use these identifiers in any `bosh` command transparently.
+Even better, these identifiers are [Digital Object Identifiers](https://www.doi.org) hosted on [Zenodo](https://zenodo.org/), they will never change and can't be deleted!

 ### Import Your Tool

 If you're in the lucky set of people with a Boutiques descriptor from a previous schema iteration (such as `0.4`), or you have a